 Parker says this study of how nutrition and genes interact is called nutragenomics.
 He says research shows ingesting omega-3s can “quiet” over 900 genes related to inflammation.
 “We will soon know if the health benefits of omega-3 are more related to the impact on genetic expression than to the mechanistic benefits, such as increasing the cellular content of omega-3 at the expense of pro-inflammatory arachidonic acid,” Parker says.

-These intricacies of inflammation are under special investigation.
+These intricacies of inflammation are under special investigation, in turn shedding more light on the benefits of fish oil.
 Root cites findings that shed light on how DHA dampens inflammation in the brain and throughout the body (12).
 “Macrophages use DHA to form novel compounds called maresins that act as switches, turning off inflammation via a process dubbed resolution,” she says.

 A synthetic derivative of DHA, called neuroprotectin D1, has been studied for its role in relieving chronic neuropathic pain (13).
 Root says the science of docosanoids (the name for these compounds derived from DHA) is compelling, and will likely lead to new DHA-based drugs.
 But, consumers need not wait for those drugs to arrive.
 She says, “Having good stores of DHA in cell membranes enables the body to form the docosanoids as needed to relieve pain, resolve inflammation and support nerve growth.”
 WF